 Spratt is perhaps best remembered, however, for his philanthropic work in Dublin:

-He founded various charitable institutions such as St Peter's orphanage and the free schools at Whitefriar St.
+He founded various charitable institutions such as St Peter's Orphan Society and the free schools at Whitefriar St.

 He served as Commissary General of the Carmelite order in England (1838–44).